 Maister discusses how to build trust through listening, building relationships, and a client/customer orientation.
 Once your client trusts you, then you can offer advice.

 Each month, I publish a marketing blog.
-I hope it gives my marketing clients, small and medium-size business owners, and entrepreneurs, some tips they can use to accelerate the growth of their businesses.
+I hope it gives my marketing clients, small and mid-size business owners, and entrepreneurs, some tips they can use to accelerate the growth of their businesses.
 They can read it (or not) on their time schedule.

-During the winter holiday, I sent a video with what I believed to be one of the most important marketing steps they could take for their business in the upcoming year—developing their Google My Business page.
+During the winter holiday, I sent a video with what I believed to be one of the most important marketing steps they could take for their business in the upcoming year—developing their Google Business Profile page.

 12. Thank your customers.